Pollen

 Adults: 20-50 g daily, taken 3 times a day, 1-2 hours before meals.

-There are other apitherapists who recommend taken pollen after the meals, like this:
+There are other apitherapists who recommend taking pollen after meals, like this:

-children: 0.4-0.6 g pollen (or 0.2-0.3 g beebread) per kg body weigh, daily, for the first 3 days and then half the dose for 2-6 weeks.
-After one month break, the treatment can be taken again.
+children: 0.4-0.6 g pollen (or 0.2-0.3 g beebread) per kg body weight, daily, for the first 3 days and then half the dose for 2-6 weeks.
+After a one-month break, the treatment can be taken again.

 1 teaspoon = 6 g bee pollen